deconf/search-engine-insights/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add your website to Google Search Console!
+Verify site ownership on Google Search Console!
 Analyze the Google Search Console stats, to see your site's performance on Google Search.

 == Description ==

-### Get your website on Google Search Console
+### Google Search Console site verification

-Search Engine Insights adds your website to Google Search Console and helps you verify the ownership of the site:
+Search Engine Insights adds your website to Google Search Console and helps you verify site ownership:

 - Detects your default WordPress Site URL and gives you the option to add it to Search Console.
 - Automatically insert Google Search Console metatag to verify site ownership.